Pages

 You can create a one-off MyBar without registering, but we suggest you register to save your bar so you don't have to enter the ingredients again.

-Passion fruit Syrup
+Passion fruit syrup

 Passion fruit syrup is a sweet and tangy liquid made from the fruit of the passion flower.
 It is commonly used in cocktails and mixology as a flavorful ingredient to add a tropical twist to drinks.
 The syrup can be used as a base for tropical-inspired cocktails such as mojitos and daiquiris, or as a sweetener and flavor enhancer in other types of drinks.
 Its bold and fruity taste pairs well with various spirits, making it a versatile and popular choice in the world of mixology.
 Whether shaken, stirred, or blended, passion fruit syrup is a must-have ingredient for any bartender looking to add a burst of exotic flavor to their creations.